Why WeChat is the must have media for your China marketing.

 Smart marketers of all sizes and levels of competency benefit from tools, technology and approaches that let allow advertisers, their agencies and staffs remain in the know and in control of their media buys 24/7, 365 days a year.

 AdChina.io is a platform for creating advertisements in Chinese media, with an English user-interface.
-The platform enables creation of different advertisements across a variety of media in China.
+The platform enables creation of different advertisements across a variety of media in China (including WeChat).
 The platform can run advertisements on multiple channels at the same time making it possible to optimize and monitor your advertising program across channels.
+If you’d like the best chance at a successful WeChat marketing campaign, AdChina.io has you covered.

 For more information on Ad.China.io, call or click (tbd)…